1938 Chicago Cardinals season

 The 1938 Chicago Cardinals season was their 19th in the league.
 The team failed to improve on their previous output of 5–5–1, winning only two games.
 They played seven of their eleven games on the road and failed to qualify for the playoffs for the 13th consecutive season.
+This would be the last team to allow 10 points or less in 3 consecutive games and lose them all until the 2023 New England Patriots team.